Start and End Dates

 This rule does not apply to programs for which the curriculum is prescribed by agencies other than the Ministry of Training, Colleges and Universities, in which case there is no assurance that a published curriculum will apply beyond the term for which it is announced.

 Academic misconduct includes, but is not limited to instances of cheating, plagiarism, impersonation, or disruption of instructional activities.
 Issues of academic misconduct are serious offenses and are treated accordingly.
-Please refer to the Code of Student Rights and Responsibilities for detailed information.
+Please refer to Violations & Consequences.

 All students and employees of St. Clair College have a right to study and work in an environment that is free from harassment and discrimination.